1001 S. Wright St., Champaign, IL 61820 | M-Th 9A-9P, F 9A-5P,

 Application Timeline

-November 7 - Applications for Fall 2024/Spring 2025 open online
+November 7 - Applications for Fall 2025/Spring 2026 open online

 February 28 - Application submission deadline

-March 5 - Reference letter submission deadline
+March 5 - Recommendation form submission deadline

 Early May - Applicants notified of decisions